 - The story of the ride Expedition Everest at Walt Disney World is that you're part of a team of mountaineers taking a train ride to Everest Base Camp that takes a shortcut along the slopes of a mountain rumored to be the home of the Yeti.
 Part of the queue area is a museum run by a local naturalist, Professor Pema Dorje, presenting his evidence that the Yeti is real and dangerous, including a plaque at the end warning people of the danger of entering its domain, below which is a note by the operators of the railroad saying they don't agree with or endorse his opinions.
 If you board the ride vehicle, you're "ignoring" this warning and going to the mountain anyway, and your train gets attacked by a Yeti, making Professor Dorje an example of this trope.

-- In Mass Effect, one of the few surviving scientists in the lower levels of the Peak 15 research station is dismissed as mad by every other person in the place (except for Shepard and company) for believing that the whole project for the recreation of the Rachni, who proceeded to go mad from isolating their queen from the rest of them, and devour just about everyone in the hot labs was a terrible mistake, and wanting to inform the rescue effort about it.
+- In Mass Effect, one of the few surviving scientists in the lower levels of the Peak 15 research station is dismissed as mad by every other person in the place (except for Shepard and company) for believing that the project to recreate the the Rachni, who proceeded to go mad and devour everyone in the hot labs, was a terrible mistake, and wanting to inform the rescue effort about it.
 "Crazy?
 I'm sane.
 God am I sane."

 - In the first game, a scientist is working on scanning the Citadel's keepers to learn more about them.
 By the second game, he's discovered the basic truths about them and their connection to the Reapers, but no one will listen to him.

 - Shepard has conversed with a Reaper, and heard the final testimony of the Protheans, and yet, as soon as s/he's gone, the Alliance and the Council try to sweep it under the rug.
 The only ones who believe him/her are Anderson, Hackett and The Illusive Man.
-Made more ridiculous that the Asari are capable of mind melding, so really, the Asari councillor could simply read Shepard's mind to verify the truth about the Reapers and everything that Shepard has experienced.
-It's explained in the third game that they actually did believe Shepard the whole time but were officially denying it to prevent panic.
+Made more ridiculous that the asari are capable of mind melding, so really, the asari councillor could simply read Shepard's mind to verify the truth about the Reapers and everything that Shepard has experienced.
+It's explained in the final DLC for the third game that they actually did believe Shepard the whole time but were officially denying it to prevent panic.